Rogomi/Traxion-ProjectLego-TechDoc/web-backend.md

     - `updateDescription` - process the updating of project plan description
     - `saveConstructionProgress` - process the saving of construction progress
     - `saveProjectMilestone` - process the saving of project milestone
+    - `uploadConstructionReport` - process the uploading of scurve and construction progress report
+    - `deleteConstructionReport` - process the deletion of scurve and construction progress report
+    - `getConstructionReports` - handles the retrieval of scurve and construction progress report

 - **punchlistResolver.js** - Handles the connection to punchlists related data.